peeomid/todos.md/local_doc/tui_specs.md

 * `Ctrl+U` / `PgUp` – half page up.
 * `Ctrl+D` / `PgDn` – half page down.
 * `:` – open “go to line” prompt; type a row number and press Enter to jump.
-* `Enter` – fold/unfold when the selection is on a project header row, or a task row with subtasks.
+* `f` – fold/unfold when the selection is on a project header row, or a task row with subtasks.
+* `F` – fold/unfold everything.

 ---